 Process of curriculum change and improvement.
 Development and evaluation of curricula in postsecondary education and selection of appropriate teaching strategies to meet learning needs of students.
-630. Seminar in Instructional Methods and Materials: Community College (2) Prerequisites: Education 666 and concurrent registration in Education 700.
-The teaching process at the community college level, including lesson planning, utilization of audiovisual and other instructional materials, and procedures of evaluation.
-632. Change in Education (3) Prerequisite: Valid teaching credential.

-Examination of the process of change in education, analysis of recent major changes and study of techniques for effecting change.
+630. Seminar in Instructional Methods and Materials: Community College (3) Prerequisite: Possession of a valid or limited teaching credential or enrollment in Education 700 The teaching process at the community college level addressing lesson planning, individualization of instruction, use of learning centers, interactive instruction, micro-teaching. other audiovisual methods and procedures of evaluation.
+632. Change in Education (3) Prerequisite: Valid teaching credential Examination of the process of change in education, analysis of recent major changes and study of techniques for effecting change.
 660. Advanced Educational Psychology (3) Prerequisite: Elementary Education 361 or valid teaching credential.
 Advanced study of the research in educational psychology and its application to learning and human growth.
 661. Seminar in Educational Measurement (3) Problems in educational testing.
-Emphasis on construction, administration and validation of teacher-made tests 666.
-Educational Psychology: Community College (2) Prerequisite: Credit or concurrent registration in Education 680.
+Emphasis on construction, administration and validation of teacher-made tests.
+666. Educational Psychology: Community College (2) Prerequisite: Credit or concurrent registration in Education 680.
 The nature of the community college student; the learning process, including contributions of audiovisual materials.
 The functions of student personnel services in the community college.
 670. Simulation and Games (3) Prerequisite: Open to teachers and those enrolled in education credential programs.
 The use and construction of simulations and games for education.
-(Formerly numbered Secondary Education 618.)
-672. Values Education (3) Prerequisite: Valid teaching credential or enrollment in a credential program.
+(Formerly numbered Secondary 672.
+Values Education (3) Prerequisite: Valid teaching credential or enrollment in a credential program.
 Analysis of various strategies that promote clarification of values and moral dilemmas.
 Development of classroom strategies to measure values and implement value clarification.
-674. Schools and Changing Sex Roles (3) I Prerequisite: Open to teachers and those enrolled in education credential programs.
-Impact of schools upon the role of males and females and the role the educational systems play in maintaining traditional roles.
-(Formerly numbered Secondary Education 685.)
+675. Advanced Computerized Instruction (3) Prerequisites: Education 590 or experience in programming and consent of instructor.
+Design and implementation of educational software using files, simulation, (color) graphics and other capabilities available on microcomputers.
 680. The Community College (3) Overview of philosophy, history, aims, scope, function, outcomes, principles and problems of the community college.
 Relation of the community college to secondary and higher education.
-Fieldwork required.
-682. Social Foundations (2 or 3) Prerequisite: Admission to teacher education.
+Fieldwork required 682.
+Social Foundations (2 or 3) Prerequisite: Admission to teacher education.